Updated On: 12th Nov’19

 Before we begin with different techniques to find merchants, it is important to mention that you first must have a Coming Soon page (preferably using the same domain you intend to use for your online marketplace) for merchant’s signup, where all your marketing efforts will lead them.

 The Coming Soon page should typically consist of a registration form and some details about the prospect business.
-It would also serve well if you mention on the page how selling products on your store will benefit merchants.
+It would also serve well if you mention on the page how selling products on your website will benefit merchants.

 Now, let’s discuss the marketing efforts that will direct merchants to your website/Coming Soon page.